6 Tips for Fighting Fall Allergies

 - Consider allergy immunotherapy or allergy shots: Each shot contains a tiny amount of the allergen and, over time, gradually helps decrease sensitivity.

-- Sublingual immunotherapy (SLIT) allergy tablets: If you have severe allergies, talk to your doctor about a recently approved treatment for allergic rhinitis, SLIT.
+- Sublingual immunotherapy (SLIT) allergy tablets: If you have severe allergies, talk to your doctor about a recently approved treatment for allergic rhinitis, called SLIT.